Read letters from Ryan anD Alethia White

 Serving with the Iranian Presbyterian Church in Berlin

-Alethia and Ryan are in the US until January 2014.
+Alethia and Ryan will next be in the US and available to visit congregations in 2016.
 Email them to extend an invitation to speak at your congregation or organization.

 About Ryan and Alethia White's ministry

 Since the Iranian Revolution of 1979, millions of Persian-speaking peoples have migrated to other parts of the Middle East, to the United States, Europe, and other areas of the world.
 The migration continues and well over 100,000 Iranians have settled in Germany.
 The Iranian Presbyterian Church in Berlin, in addition to providing worship opportunities in Farsi, helps Iranian refugees and immigrants begin a new life in Germany.
 Ryan and Alethia White will work with the pastor and social worker of the congregation to offer pastoral care to those who are now making Germany their home and will also serve as church development specialists.
 They will also collaborate with ecumenical partners to provide training and continuing education opportunities for leaders of the Presbyterian Church in Iran.

 Download a prayer card that lifts up the White's work in Germany